+Watch our video above to learn how to identify bearish candlesticks and the role that they play.
 Bearish and bullish candlesticks are created by price action and together they make up charts.
-Japanese rice trader Homma developed candlesticks after he saw a correlation between the price of rice and emotions.
+In fact, Japanese rice trader Homma developed candlesticks after he saw a correlation between the price of rice and emotions.
 Emotions will always move markets.
-The most powerful market moving emotions being fear and greed.
+Hence the most powerful market moving emotions being fear and greed.

 Bearish candlesticks tell you when selling power is coming in.
-The markets are a tug of war between the bulls and the bears.
-One side is always going to win.
+The markets are a tug of war between the bulls and the bears when stock trading.
+As a result, one side is always going to win.
 Some days the bulls win.
 Some days the bears win.
 Each candlestick tells a unique story.

 When the market or a stock is bearish, price is going down.
 Shorts and put options buyers/sellers are riding those prices down.

-Bearish candlesticks come in many different forms, patterns and sizes.
+They come in many different forms, patterns and sizes.
 Their uniqueness and combinations give a hint as to what may happen in the future.
-That’s why it’s so important to decipher their meaning.
+As a result, that’s why it’s so important to decipher their meaning.
+Take our candlesticks patterns course.

 Each candlestick is showing the price movement for the day.
 The opening price, closing price, the high of day and the low of day.
 The color of the candlestick tells you if the opening or closing price was higher.